Admission to Major

 Seniors may enroll in graduate level courses (501 and above) with the approval of both the instructor of the course and the Department Chair.
 Credit earned in these courses may meet undergraduate or graduate program requirements, but not both.
 Students wishing to designate the course for graduate credit must obtain approval from the Dean of Graduate Studies and Research.

 Students eligible to enroll in a course for credit may enroll as an auditor, provided space is available and permission is secured from the instructor prior to registration.
+To receive credit for an audited class, students must enroll for credit in and repeat the same course in a subsequent quarter.
 Students are assessed full tuition for audited courses.
-Audited classes do not receive credit nor are grades earned.
-Course participation requirements are set by the faculty member.
+Instructors may not compel auditors to write papers or take examinations, but may insist upon other course requirements.
+Instructors may request of the college dean that auditors be officially withdrawn from the course if these requirements are not met.
+Students receive neither credit nor grades for audited courses.
+Course participation requirements are set by the faculty member responsible for the course.

 Credit for work taken while simultaneously enrolled at CWU and other educational institutions may be transferred to Central.
 Any student who has obtained an F-1 visa from CWU must obtain permission from the Director of International Programs or designee prior to enrolling in any other institution.